Senior Dental Care

 - Stop smoking.
 Smoking is not only hard on your teeth, it puts you at a higher risk for lung and oral cancers.
 Quitting this habit will decrease your risk of health issues–dental or otherwise.

 Questions About Senior Dental Care?

-If you have any questions or concerns about caring for your teeth as you get older, contact us using our easy, online scheduling system.
+If you have any questions or concerns about caring for your teeth as you get older, contact us or request your next appointment.
 We also provide a variety of preventative, restorative, and cosmetic dental services.
 What do you want to do next?